Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.python.md

 ### Tag: package-templatespecs-2019-06-preview and python

-These settings apply only when `--tag=package-templatespecs-2019-06-preview --python` is specified on the command line.
+These settings apply only when `--tag=package-templatespecs-2019-06-preview` is specified on the command line.
 Please also specify `--python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>`.

 ``` yaml $(tag) == 'package-templatespecs-2019-06-preview'